MLowe02/Fiancial-Data-Science-Project/README.md

 # Fiancial-Data-Science-Project
 This is a project I did as a test for a company.
-The basic scenario is that we are given mock transaction and purchase history of individual customers for a six month period.
+A detailed report is presented in Time Series Problem.html The basic scenario is that we are given mock transaction and purchase history of individual customers for a six month period.
 Each transaction is processed through a specific vendor, with each vendor taking a different cut of the revenue from the purchase.

 At the end of March, vendor 37 closes.
 This is one of the vendors that takes a high percentage of the revenue cut.